 Science has successfully investigated some "impersonal invariants behind events," such as events where bodies descend from a height under the influence of gravity.
-Please recall imagery of Galileo dropping objects from the Tower of Pisa or, better, rolling balls down a wooden ramp.
+Please recall imagery of Galileo dropping balls from the Tower of Pisa or, better, rolling them down a ramp.
 A question is presented as to whether impersonal invariants like gravity are behind all events or whether there are some events that have a different basis.
-The skeptic speaks: Yes, there are invariants.
+The skeptic says: Yes, there are invariants.
 Invariance is a good idea.
 But is invariance all-powerful in some "universal" way?"
 Does invariance control everything?

 In my view, rules of invariance are psychological constructions that persons try to impose for the sake of imposing invariance and because the results are sometimes beneficial.
 Comparing such rules with actual life, the practical world of my experience does display broad examples of invariance, e.g., seen in movements of motor vehicles and pedestrians in response to traffic signals.
-But there are also scofflaws blaring their horn while speeding through the red light; and the system requires continual repairs and modifications just to keep things going.
-Contrary to the kind of world that would be controlled by impersonal invariants, there is little in my world that all folks agree on.
+But there are also exceptions, such as the ambulance with siren sounding; and the system requires continual repairs and modifications just to keep things going.
+Contrary to the kind of world that would be controlled by impersonal invariants, there is very little in my world that all folks agree on.
 Instead, folks are occupied with troublesome disputes, decisions and adjustments that require personal efforts, personal choices and personal favors.
 My world is filled with individual characters doing it for the sake of doing it.
-Novelties are continually appearing and few events conform to expectations.
-In sum, I conclude that facts of actual life immediately refute claims that "impersonal invariants" govern each and every course of events.
+Novelties are continually appearing and few events conform fully to expectations.
+In sum, I conclude that actual life refutes any claim that "impersonal invariants" govern each and every course of events.

 Some scientists teach that impersonal invariants do control all events.
-Roger Penrose, a selfdeclared platonist, wrote of "the mathematical scheme which governs the structure of the universe."
+Roger Penrose, a selfdeclared platonist, wrote of "the mathematical scheme which governs the universe."
 (Emperor's New Mind, p.
 433.)
 Richard P. Feynman thought that "if we could figure everything out, we would find that there is nothing new in physics which needs to be discovered in order to understand the phenomena of life."
 (Character of Physical Law, 151.)
 Computer intelligence advocate Marvin Minsky declared (Society of Mind, § 30.6.): "According to the modern scientific view, there is simply no room at all for 'freedom of the human will.'
 Everything that happens in our universe is either completely determined by what's already happened in the past or else depends, in part, on random chance."

-In my view, it is erroneous to claim that all events are controlled by impersonal invariants and/or by "random chance."
-Rather, knowledge based on invariants and chance has only a limited reach; there are major classes of phenomena outside that reach, including phenomena of actual lives of animals.
-I suggest that errors in over-reaching claims are revealed below by criticism of the "modern scientific view," by comparisons of static and rigid imagery imposed by that view with actual material processes and by alternative constructions of proposed new technologies.
+I suggest that such scientists are in error when they claim that all events are controlled by impersonal invariants and/or by "random chance."
+Rather, knowledge so based has only a limited reach and there are phenomena outside that reach.
+I suggest that errors in over-reaching claims are revealed by means of alternative constructions.
+I suggest that episodic balancing forms generated by devices proposed in new technologies can have individualized outcomes that depend on critical moments of transformation.
+Such activities are often very different from those described and controlled by impersonal and invariant forms of platonic science.